AzureWorkshops/build-test-stub/docs/01_Getting_Started/02_Setup.md

 For best results, it is recommended that you setup register for the trial subscription as outlined on the [previous](./01_Office_365_and_Azure_Registration.md) page.

 ## Creating the Lab Environment
-><h4>Recommendation</h4>The automated building of the lab environment can take approximately 30 minutes to complete.
+>The automated building of the lab environment can take approximately 30 minutes to complete.
 It is best to begin this process while you are reviewing the workshop material.

-!!This is a test
+!! <h4>Recommendation</h4>This is a test

 ### Verify Installation of the CLI
 From a prompt, enter the following command: